quantum-compiler/quartz/README.md

 #### Input the circuit

 To optimize a circuit, you can write your circuit in the `qasm` language and write it to a `qasm` file.
-Currently we only support a subset of `qasm`'s gramma.
+Currently, we only support a subset of `qasm`'s grammar.
 Specifically, the `qasm` files we support should consist of a header and lines of `qasm` instructions.
 The header should be in the format below:

 ```
 OPENQASM 2.0;